Stretching your back is a simple way to improve the health of your spine and release tight back muscles.

 While some users complain the stretching isn’t intense enough, users with back pain report relief using this product.

-Cons: It’s not one-size-fits-all, may not provide the intensity you need in a back stretcher, especially at the arch
+- May not provide the intensity you need in a back stretcher

 The Best Back Stretcher: Recommendations